aanchal-fatwani/ToDoApp-React-TS/README.md

 ## Future Scope Of Improvement

-The project can be extended through better handling of todos to relate them to date added such that the user can check when the todo note was created.
+The project can be extended through better handling of todos to relate them to date added such that the user can check when the todo note was created.<br>
 Also, the functionality to select multiple todos at a time and to apply a particular action on all the selected ones can be added.